wythedee/customized_papers_rss/README.md

 # Customized_paper_rss
 ## Feature
-A customized paper rss feed for personal use.
+A customized AI papers rss feed for personal use.
 ### Filtering
 User can filter the papers using api calls.
 ### Feeds